TigerIS12024/IntelliStarEmulator/BUILD.md

 # Seting up HaxeFlixel & OpenFl

-After you installed Haxe, we're on the following commands in your terminal:
+After you installed Haxe, run the following commands in your terminal:

 ```
 haxelib install lime